 My old post-doc and postgrad webspace is offline, so this is a place to collect some info on my publications, and previous research.
 I hope to add some of my current and newer work too, as it becomes public.
 My work has mostly been around AI in general, and more specifically agent based systems.
-Currently I’m the CTO of Rovco, working to make robot submarines smarter.
+Currently I’m the CSO of Rovco, working to make robot submarines smarter.
 It’s a mix of robot perception (mostly around 3D and SLAM), deep learning and data visualisation.

 Publications & Invited Talks

 P. Rendell, I. Wallace, M. Woods, and D. Long, ‘PMOPS: The Planetary Mission On-Board Planner and Scheduler’, in Proc.
 14th Symposium on Advanced Space Technologies in Robotics and Automation, 2017.

 I. Wallace, M. Woods, ‘Exploring and Exploiting Large Field Trial Datasets for Perception and Simulation’, in Proc.
 14th Symposium on Advanced Space Technologies in Robotics and Automation, 2017.